cwt/Grok3API/docs/En/askDoc.md

 # Descriptions of the `ask` method

 ## 🚀 Sends a request to the Grok API and receives a response.
+There is an asynchronous variant `async_ask`.

 ### 📨 **Takes:**
 - 📜 `message`: The text of the request for the model.